Introduction to Flutter and Importance of Streams

 This shows that streams can be used to create an asynchronous data sequence where you can attach multiple transformations before listening to it.

 Subscriptions in Dart are immutable bindings to a stream.
-The 'listen' is a method that all stream users should come to terms with as it's a crucial part of interfacing with streams.
-This is because all other stream functions are fundamentally defined in terms of 'listen'.
-'Listen' can be referred to as the "low-level" method for developing a new stream type.
-By just extending the Stream class and implementing 'listen', all other methods on Stream can be used by calling 'listen' in order to work.
+The 'listen' is a method that all stream users should come to terms with, as it's a crucial part of interfacing with streams.
+This is because all other stream functions are fundamentally defined as 'listen'.
+'Listen' is the "low-level" method for developing a new stream type.
+By extending the Stream class and implementing 'listen', all other methods on Stream can be used by calling 'listen' to work.

 To illustrate, here's how you create a new Stream type: